hrz1365/CHIRTS/README.md

 # Dependencies
 The script is written in R, with the requirement for these packages in the environment:
 - terra: For processing of both the initial netcdf file and also further geospatial processes
-- tidyverse: for usual data wrangling
+- tidyverse: for the usual data wrangling

+# Folder structure
+- inputs
+  - The boundary for India in WGS84
+  - The initial global netcdf raster in WGS84
+- outputs
+  - The resulting point dataset